chrishonselaar/ProtoPad/readme.md

 ProtoPad can be used independently from Visual Studio - it does not even have to be installed.
 All you need is the ProtoPad Client application (which can be XCopy deployed), and an Android or iOS app enabled for ProtoPad (just include the ready-to-use DLL's below, or include the projects from the source above).

+Special note about using asynchronous code - the feedback loop between ProtoPad Client and ProtoPad server (your app) works synchronously.
+If you are returning results through `.Dump()` in an asynchronous task, make sure that you wait for it to complete before returning, otherwise your result might not be returned.

 ## Downloads
 Ready to use builds for Windows are available here:
 * [ProtoPad Client](https://github.com/chrishonselaar/ProtoPad/blob/master/Builds/ProtoPadClient.zip?raw=true) (just unpack files into the same directory and run `ProtoPad Client.exe`